Skill Demand Index

 Which roles need Pipeline Management most:

-Marketing positions drive 50% of demand.
-Sales and Other also frequently list Pipeline Management as a requirement.
-Skills commonly paired with Pipeline Management include Communication.
+Sales positions drive 40% of demand.
+Marketing and Other also frequently list Pipeline Management as a requirement.
+Skills commonly paired with Pipeline Management include Communication Skills and Territory management.

 Depth Level Distribution